-If you’ve ever attended one of her speeches, coaching sessions, or training programs, you know that you’re in for a power-packed, substantive, and engaging learning experience.
+If you’ve ever attended one of our speeches, coaching sessions, or training programs, you know that you’re in for a power-packed, substantive, and engaging learning experience!

 In light of numerous revelations of sexual misconduct that have been revealed perpetrated by high profile male executives from major media outlets, Hollywood, corporate America, the White House, and the Federal Government, it is clear that organizations cannot sit idly by in hopes that the news cycle will change the conversation.
 The reality is that these revelations are not new issues in the workplace.
 They have existed for decades, but far too many victims have felt silenced, fearful, powerless, misunderstood, and alone, and therefore lacked the courage to speak up.
 These attributes are directly correlated to a toxic workplace culture.

-In this session, Dr. Shirley Davis, a global workforce thought leader, business executive, and HR expert will guide participants through a discussion on this important topic that has now evolved into a powerful movement.
-She will share personal stories, lessons learned, best practices and strategies for how to influence and initiate a workplace culture transformation—one that will empower more victims to speak up, leaders to stand up, and organizations to ramp up their policies, practices, and processes.
+In this session, our expert will guide participants through a discussion on this important topic that has now evolved into a powerful movement.
+We will share personal stories, lessons learned, best practices and strategies for how to influence and initiate a workplace culture transformation—one that will empower more victims to speak up, leaders to stand up, and organizations to ramp up their policies, practices, and processes.

 Participants will reflect on how these changes may affect their organization’s culture, its customers, and its business strategy and how inclusive leadership behaviors can positively influence and build an inclusive culture.

 Regardless of how much you pay, or how many weeks of vacation you offer, when your workplace culture is toxic, it has a significant impact on your bottom line.
 Research reveals that culture impacts morale, hiring, engagement, productivity, and health and wellness.
 In addition to that, it affects your organization’s brand, image and reputation.